GishB/GeneralPurposeChatBot/README.md

 # GeneralPurposeChatBot

  This is a repo for general purpose chatbot which can interact with AI models via YandexCloud API.
  Baseline idea is to help developers to create ChatBotAPI + RAG for users who like to find related info from documents.
-It is powered by ***YandexGPTAPI***, Redis and ChromaDB.
+It is powered by ***YandexGPTAPI***, Redis and ChromaDB + PostgresDB for logs.

 If you would like to check this bot go to tg link (sometimes i will run this for tests):
 > https://t.me/HelperUnionBot